ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 Specifically, the bot is intended to create a thread in the [/r/heroesofnewerth subreddit](https://www.reddit.com/r/HeroesofNewerth/).

 Reddit users post their guess according to the [Rules of the game](#Rules-of-the-game).

-To skip to using this bot, go to [Requirements](#Requirements).
+To skip to Bot Usage directly, go to the [Requirements section](#Requirements).

 ## Rules of the game

 - Pick a number between 1 and `max_line_count` (this is dynamically determined at runtime), and post that number to the main thread or the comment that /u/hon-bot responds to you with.
 - Guesses for lines that actually have content in the patch notes will be entered into the pool of potential winners for a prize!
-See the [Rewards](#Rewards) section for more information.
 - Each person gets 1 (ONE) guess.
 If your guess has a number in it in your first line of your comment, it WILL be parsed by the bot and will count as a guess (whether you want it to or not).
 For simplicity's sake, please only include a number in your guess.
 - Guesses for line numbers that don't exist in the patch notes count as an invalid guess.
 You have been warned!
 - There are blank lines in the patch notes.
 If you guess a blank line, you will receive a `Whiffed!` comment response.
 You have 1 (ONE) more additional guess.